liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/03-theme-contributors.markdown

 # Theme Contributors [](id=theme-contributors)

-If you'd like to package UI resources, independent of a specific theme, and include them on a @product@ page, Theme Contributors are your best option.
+If you want to package UI resources independent of a specific theme and include them on a @product@ page, Theme Contributors are your best option.
 If, instead, you'd like to include separate UI resources on a @product@ page that are attached to a theme, you should look into